Colin-JC/Ethereum_private/Run private Ethereum network with React interface.md

 In this guide, I will show the steps to run a Ethereum private network on your computer, install smart contract and interact with them via a React interface.

-The document is base on this two tutorials:
+The document is based on two tutorials:

 How to develop on Ethereum using Remix, Metamask and React: